csiro-robotics/shc_tutorials/shc_pc_launch_shc.md

-# 6. Launching SHC
+# 6. Launching OpenSHC

 [![Syropod Banner](https://i.imgur.com/QyMTwG3.jpg "CSIRO Robotics")](https://research.csiro.au/robotics/)

 [Previous: Preparing the Legged Robot](shc_pc_prepare_hexapod.md)

-After preparing the legged robot, you can now launch the ROS launch files and run SHC with the real legged robot.
+After preparing the legged robot, you can now launch the ROS launch files and run OpenSHC with the real legged robot.

 6.1 Source the devel/setup.bash file from your workspace if it is not added to the .bashrc file.